 Question General marking instructions for this type of question Max mark Specific marking instructions for this question Analysis and evaluation of elements of the theme in the text(s).
 (8 marks) Candidates make well-reasoned judgements and arguments about aspects of the issue.
 They identify different ways in which the theme is explored in the text(s) and draw out relationships between them.
-They show their analysis by • establishing links between aspects, for example: this feature led to that feature; at the same time there was also; these events caused that consequence for this character • establishing contradiction or inconsistencies within aspects, for example: while they showed their free will in that way, fate limited them in this way • establishing contradiction or inconsistencies between aspects, for example: while this aspect of the theme was significant for this character, it was much less significant for that character 20 Award 6-8 marks where the candidate shows analysis and evaluation explaining fully, and clearly making a range of key arguments.
+They show their analysis by establishing links between aspects, for example, this feature led to that feature; at the same time there was also; these events caused that consequence for this character establishing contradiction or inconsistencies within aspects, for example, while they showed their free will in that way, fate limited them in this way establishing contradiction or inconsistencies between aspects, for example, while they showed their free will in that character establishing contradiction or inconsistencies between aspects, for example, while this aspect of the theme was significant for this character exploring different interpretations of the theme in classical literature for example, while some people may view this aspect of the theme as significant for the character, others may argue that Award 6-8 marks where the candidate shows analysis and evaluation explaining fully, and clearly making a range of key arguments.
 These arguments must be 'high order' arguments which are fully nuanced linking the parts of their essay into a consistent and flowing overall analysis and evaluation understanding that there can be differing interpretations of at least two key aspects of their essay.
 Award 4-5 marks where the candidate shows analysis and evaluation explaining well, and clearly making a number of key arguments.
-These arguments will be nuanced linking most of their essay into an overall analysis understanding that there can be differing interpretations of at least one aspect of their essay.
+These arguments are nuanced linking most of their essay into an overall analysis understanding that there can be differing interpretations of at least one aspect of their essay.
+Award 1-3 marks where the candidate shows analysis and evaluation explaining well, and clearly making a number of key arguments.
+These arguments are nuanced linking most of their essay into an overall analysis understanding that there can be differing interpretations of at least one aspect of their essay.
 Award 1-3 marks where the candidate shows analysis and evaluation explaining, and making a number of basic arguments linking some of their essay into an analysis.